ppy/email-templates/restrictions/account-sharing.md

 Your account has been observed engaging in account sharing behaviour.
-Playing on someone else's account or having someone else play on yours is strictly forbidden, as per [our rules](https://osu.ppy.sh/help/wiki/Rules).
+Playing on someone else's account or having someone else play on yours is strictly forbidden, as per our [community rules](https://osu.ppy.sh/help/wiki/Rules).